 The surgical oncology team at Southeastern

-Led by Chief of Staff and Chief of Surgery Dr. George Daneker, the Department of Surgical Oncology at CTCA at Southeastern Regional Medical Center (Southeastern) consists of surgical oncologists, as well as anesthesiologists, surgical technicians, physician’s assistants, and wound care-certified registered nurses.
+Led by Chief of Staff Dr. George Daneker, the Department of Surgical Oncology at CTCA at Southeastern Regional Medical Center (Southeastern) consists of surgical oncologists, as well as anesthesiologists, surgical technicians, physician’s assistants, and wound care-certified registered nurses.